Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 - CloudTrail enabled across all regions with encrypted logs
 - AWS Config enabled in a single region
 - Account-wide GuardDuty with optional malware protection
-- Amazon Inspector with notifications
+- Amazon Inspector with findings notifications
 - IAM Access Analyzer

 ## Parameters